Brianna-Ambler/pts/plsql-rag-23ai/explore-rag-app/explore-rag-app.md

 ## Introduction

 Have you ever received an LLM (Large Language Model) response that wasn't quite what you were looking for?
 No worries!
-With Oracle's RAG (Retrieval Augemented Generation) technology, you can easily fine-tune an LLM with your own data to improve the response quality without retraining the model.Before we explain how to do this, we want to show you!
+With Oracle's RAG (Retrieval Augemented Generation) technology, you can easily fine-tune an LLM with your own data to improve the response quality without retraining the model.
+Before explaining how to do this, we want to show you!

 Imagine you wanted to learn more about Oracle's latest database version, Oracle Database 23ai.
 Well, a generic LLM likely won't have specific details on this topic.
 In this workshop, we'll be using RAG to help us feed Oracle-specific data into the model and have it better answer our 23ai-related questions.
 In this lab, we'll use the demo application, you will later build, to show you the difference in response quality before and after RAG.